snmackay/steamTuuls/README.md

 steamTuuls: A set of helpful tools for quickly finding prices and seeing if
             games are drm free.

+NOTE: ARGV is depricated from version 0.0.2, follow the onscreen prompts.

 Author: Sean Mackay

 Use: